 Currently, the participating nodes represent the following nations: Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Greece, India, Israel, Italy, Korea, Netherlands, Norway, Russia, Singapore, Spain, Sweden, Switzerland, Taiwan, U.K. and Uruguay.

 5. Steering Committee

 The continuity and administration of INPEC are safeguarded by a Steering Committee.
 The Steering Committee is composed of one representative from each of 4 nodes selected as those hosting the two previous general meetings and the two upcoming meetings.

 6. The current membership is listed in the Nodes - Members page of this website.

 7. The chairperson is selected to be the representative of the host node for the most recent INPEC meeting with a term of approximately 12 months.
 A secretariat should be established when necessary.
 Steering Committee Meetings will take place as necessary but once a year is recommended as a preparation for the main annual meeting.
 Members can nominate substitutes so that each meeting has a complete membership.

-The Annual Meeting is planned for preferably May or June each year.
+The Meeting should occur every one or two years.
 It will be of a closed nature taking containing reports and posters from each node.
-Each node can be represented by 3 nominated delegates, at least one of whom will be accommodated for no charge by the host organisation.
-Local observers will be possible.
+Each node can be represented by 3 nominated delegates.
+Local scientists will be invited to participate and present in the meeting.
 It may be an advantage to hold the INPEC annual meeting in conjunction with a larger open meeting on a related subject.
 The organisation of the annual meeting is the responsibility of the host node for the particular year.